 Reducing plastic is the environment issue we feel quite strongly about and we not only try to educate visitors to the island but those that live here too.
 In a blog post we suggested a 'top 10' things you can do to have an impact on plastic waste if you live here, but many points apply to even a short stay.

 We clean up our beach and sea area which ensures that trash blown in does not circulate back out causing marine animals death.
-We join in the regular monthly clean ups too and have championed the abandoned beach of Laem Thien as our responsibility too.
+We join in the regular monthly clean ups, on land, snorkeling and scuba diving and have championed the abandoned beach of Laem Thien as our responsibility too.

 You can read more about our environmental activities by looking at the environmental category on the blog.